xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.5. Create VM Cli/Readme.md

 3. Move/Copy VHD

     Copy VM image from on-premise to azure blob.
+And to copy VHD file, [azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-linux?toc=%2fazure%2fstorage%2fblobs%2ftoc.json) will be used.

 > VHD is already prepared for the hands on lab.
 To understand how to prepare VHD for Azure Migration visit [link](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic).